 “I did a 10-week VIA program in Yogyakarta under the direction of Izzy Rhoads.
 Izzy was very knowledgable and approachable.
 The programming was spectacular — we visited many religious/spiritual sites like Borobudur (definitely a must-see in a spiritual country like Indonesia).
 I stayed in a homestay, which I would highly recommend!
 It was a cool way to practice the language and get a taste for home life in Yogyakarta.
 Because of this program, I was inspired to take time off from school to spend 9 months in China!” – Joey Leroux, Haverford College (Summer intern, 2014)

-Applications accepted December-April.
+Applications accepted December-March.
 Selected applicants will be interviewed either by Skype, phone, or in-person depending on location.

 There are three parts to the online application:

 In this section you will be asked to provide information about yourself, your contact information, and your education background.

 Part 2: Short Answer Responses